 - Isle of Wight, UK.
 April 2019: Dozens gather to protest the introduction of 5G on the Isle of Wight.
 According to the protest’s organizer, “To expose people and wildlife to 24/7 pulsed millimetre wave radiation is in clear breach of the precautionary principle and of our human rights, which are enshrined in UN law.”

 - Germany.
 April, 2019.
 A German petition imploring parliament to block 5G reaches over 54,000 signatures.
 The petition cites “scientifically justified doubts about the safety of this technology”.
+And Germany’s Federal Office for Radiation Protection (BfS) called for a thorough investigation into the health concerns associated with the new 5G technology.
+The investigation body used auction of 5G licenses to provide consumers with advice on how people can protect themselves from harmful mobile phone radiation.

 - Netherlands.
 April, 2019: The Dutch House of Representatives calls for testing to assess the dangers of 5G.
 “We still don’t know about the dangers to public health,” says Parliament member Laura Bromet.
 “Little research has been done into the effects of 5G.
 We need to take people’s concerns seriously and investigate this.”